nikbrandt/Dialogflow-CX-Tools/readme.md

    - `locationID` — Chatbot location ID (supported location IDs are the keys of the `endpoints` object in `apiSettings.json`)
    - `agentID` — Specific agent ID
 3. If desired, create multiple of the above object types and place them in an array within `config.json` to have multiple configs to choose between
    - If necessary, edit `apiSettings.json` to change the endpoint, version, or login scopes.
-This generally shouldn't be required.
+This generally shouldn't be required (and choosing a different API version may break some or all of the tools).
 4. Create a service account key on [Google Cloud](https://console.cloud.google.com/apis/credentials/serviceaccountkey) and download the key JSON file.
 Rename it to `key.json` and place it in this directory.
-5. `npm i` to install dependencies
+5. Run `npm i` to install dependencies
 6. `node .` to run the tools application.
 It will guide you through choosing config, tools, etc.

 ## API Limits